helmbold/rxfilewatcher/README.md

 Usage
 -------

 The following example creates an observable that watches the given directory and all its subdirectories for file system events.
 Directories which are created later are watched, too.
-Each event will be emitted as a [WatchEvent](https://docs.oracle.com/javase/8/docs/api/java/nio/file/WatchEvent.html) and will be printed.
+Each event will be emitted as a [WatchEvent](https://docs.oracle.com/javase/8/docs/api/java/nio/file/WatchEvent.html).

 ```java
 PathObservables